microsoft/Federal-App-Innovation-Community/topics/power-platform/solutions/powerpages-gbyte-fileupload-datalake/README.md

 # Power Pages Secure Large Gigabyte File transer to Azure Datalake by External User Identies

-## The Solution provides a way for non AAD external user identies to securely upload large Gigabyte files to an Organizations AAD secured Azure Datalake
+## SUMMARY: The Solution provides a way for non AAD external user identies to securely upload large Gigabyte files to an Organizations AAD secured Azure Datalake

-## What Problen does the Solution Solve?
+## WHAT PROBLEM DOES THE SOLUTION SOLVE?
 * Organizations need to receive large files from external customers for Data AI workloads.
 * But since the customers are external and don’t have an AAD Identity how do they get credentials to securely transfer files?
 * Where  are the files stored and how are they managed?

-## Solution: Power Platform + Azure
+## SOLUTION: POWER PLATFORM + AZURE
 * **Power Pages** provide a portal for external users to register, login, and submit upload request forms
 * **Dataverse** provides a relational database to store and audit Datalake uploads and other metadata about users, approvals, upload requests, and file location
 * **Power Automate** provide automated workflow and backend services